vignettes/Visualization.Rmd

 Abstract

 This vignette describes how to visualize quantitative mass spectrometry data contained in a QFeatures object.
+This vignette is distributed under a CC BY-SA license.

-To demonstrate the data visualization of a QFeatures
+To demonstrate the data visualization of QFeatures

-, we first perform a quick processing of the hlpsms
+first perform a quick processing of the hlpsms

-example data.
+data.
 We load the data and read it as a QFeautres

-object.
-See the processing vignette for more details about data processing with QFeatures
+for more details about data processing with QFeatures

 .